Lighthouses of Nigeria

 Akassa (Palm Point)

 1910 (relocated in 1917).
 Active; focal plane about 65 m (213 ft); one long (1.2 s) white flash every 10 s.
 60 m (197 ft) hexagonal skeletal tower with gallery; the lantern was removed and replaced by a white barbell-shaped fiberglass tower increasing the height of the lighthouse.
-A photo is at right, a distant view is available, and Google has a distant satellite view.
-The lighthouse was initially built at a different location and was relocated between 1915 and 1917 (not in 1912, as many sources state) to Palm Point.
+A 2024 photo is at right, another photo and a distant view are available, and Google has a distant satellite view.
+Ebi Dressman has a series of photos from a 2022 visit climbing the tower, The lighthouse was initially built at a different location and was relocated between 1915 and 1917 (not in 1912, as many sources state) to Palm Point.
 It's not known when the upper section was added, but it was needed to raise the light above surrounding trees.
 The light marks the southernmost point of the Niger River Delta.
 Located on the east side of the entrance to the Nun River, one of the many branches of the Niger.
 Site status unknown.
 ARLHS NIG-004; Admiralty D3930; NGA 25056.

 Delta State Lighthouse